sillehm/Speeches_that_speak_volumes/README.md

 | data   | This folder is hidden due to the size of the dataset (but should be added to run the scripts)
 | zip_data  | This is where the downloaded zipped data should be placed, also hidden due to size
 | figures  | Visual representations of the data
-| output  |  Tsv, txt, filtered and unfiltered dataframes are here, along with the error log
+| output  |  Contains error log, stopword list and table of resulting topics.
+Tsv, txt, filtered and unfiltered dataframes will appear here after code is run, but are hidden due to size
 | models  | The saved topic model is here
 | src  | Py scripts
 | Uutils  | Functions used for the various py scripts